 Registrations, Permits, Licenses and Applications

 Planning your street’s summer block party?
 Opening up a new business in Shaker?
 Installing new windows in your home?
+Wondering how to check whether your contractor is registered with the City?

 Residents and businesses must file permits, apply for licenses, and complete applications or registrations for certain activities, construction projects, commercial property occupancy, etc.